Edward Nelson

-Edward Nelson (May 4, 1932 – September 10, 2014) was an American mathematician.
-He was professor in the Mathematics Department at Princeton University.
-He was known for his work on mathematical physics and mathematical logic.
+Edward Nelson (May 4, 1932 – September 10, 2014) was an American mathematician known for his work on mathematical physics and mathematical logic.
 In mathematical logic, he was noted especially for his internal set theory, and views on ultrafinitism and the consistency of arithmetic.
 In philosophy of mathematics he advocated the view of formalism rather than platonism or intuitionism.
 He also wrote on the relationship between religion and mathematics.
+He was professor in the Department of Mathematics at Princeton University.

 Biography

 Edward Nelson was born in Decatur, Georgia, in 1932.
 He spent his early childhood in Rome where his father worked for the Italian YMCA.
 At the advent of World War II, Nelson moved with his mother to New York City, where he attended high school at the Bronx High School of Science.
 His father, who spoke fluent Russian, stayed in St. Petersburg in connection with issues related to prisoners of war.
 After the war, his family returned to Italy and he attended the Liceo Scientifico Giovanni Verga in Rome.

 He received his Ph.D. in 1955 from the University of Chicago, where he worked with Irving Segal.
 He was a member of the Institute for Advanced Study from 1956 to 1959.
 He held a position at Princeton University starting in 1959, attaining the rank of professor there in 1964 and retiring in 2013.

 In 2012 he became a fellow of the American Mathematical Society.
 He died in Princeton, New Jersey, on September 10, 2014.